The Origins Of A Strong Identity And How To Recreate Yourself in 7 Phases

 You have to get indirect feedback from people who are familiar with your chosen lifestyle.
 A forum like reddit is typically the best place for this.
 Don’t be afraid of criticism.
 Just remember that this is just an image of you instead of who you are.
 You are free to play with it and change it as you see fit.

 Also don’t be afraid to ask me whenever you want on Instagram.

 Phase 5: Organize your life around your image and activities

 Objective: Deepen and reinforce your lifestyle image through repetition.

 Having a balanced lifestyle (outside of school, work, etc.) takes investment both in time and money.
 If you don’t organize it right, you will lose interest in it over mundane life tasks that you deem more critical.
 Slowly, you will also lose control over the creation process and the identity itself.

-However, if you set aside a set amount of time per week or month dedicated to these activities, you will find yourself doing them more.
+However, if you set aside a set amount of time per week dedicated to the activities comprising your lifestyle, you will find yourself doing them more.
 If the lifestyle is on the expensive side, you’ll also find a way to budget your income to match its required investment level.

 Once the activities repeat themselves often enough, you’ll find the time and money management aspects become easier.
-You’ll get into a habit, be more flexible with it, and also more able to find deals on gears.
+You’ll get into a habit, and be more flexible with it.

 Phase 6: Invite others to join